krgamestudios/mechaimmensewarfare.com/public_html/rules.md

 Range X
 ---

 Range represents the distance that a unit can attack.
 Normally, a unit can only attack neighbouring units, but an attacker with Range can attack up to X spaces away.
-When counting spaces for Range, count in orthogonal directions only; therefore attacking diagonally requires Range 2.
+When counting spaces for Range, count in orthogonal directions only; therefore attacking one space diagonally requires Range 2.
 Range allows a mecha to fire "over the top of" friendly units, but not enemy units; do this by ignoring friendly units when counting the distance to a target.

 Provide Xu
 ---